SkylineCommunications/dataminer-docs/develop/TOOLS/CICD/Pipeline_stages_for_visual_overviews.md

 ## (Release) Push to SVN

-This step performs the actual push to SVN.
-Once this step is executed, you should find a new version of the visual overview on SVN in the corresponding folder (<https://svn.skyline.be/!/#SystemEngineering/view/head/Visios>).
+This stage performs the actual push to SVN.
+Once this stage is executed, you should find a new version of the visual overview on SVN in the corresponding folder (<https://svn.skyline.be/!/#SystemEngineering/view/head/Visios>).